facebookresearch/Mixture-of-Transformers/README.md

 2. **Dynamic Routing**: Tokens are dynamically routed to the appropriate expert using a `modality_mask`.
 3. **Normalization Per Modality**: Each modality expert applies its own normalization layer to ensure tailored processing.

+Once you get this, congrats! you have done more than half (67%) of the job!
+Because MLP typically takes 67% of the non-embedding parameter.

 #### **Code**

 ```python